 - Age of Adopting Parents: In Abia, Akwa-Ibom, Anambra, Bayelsa, Cross River, Ebonyi, Enugu, Imo and Rivers, prospective adoptive parents must be at least 25 years of age and 21 years older than the child.
 For married couples, at least one parent must meet the age requirements.

 - Marriage: Both single individuals and married couples may adopt.
 Note that a single person will not be allowed to adopt a child of the opposite sex except in extraordinary circumstances.
 In most states, married couples must adopt jointly.
-If married, both members of the couple must be Nigerian citizens.
-In the case of single-parent adoption, only the adopter’s name should be listed on the Nigerian birth certificate and the other parent’s name should be left blank.
-Lesbian, gay, bisexual and transgender (LGBT) individuals or married same-sex couples in the United States who are known by the Nigerian court to be LGBT may not be able to adopt children from Nigeria.
-It is unclear whether the Government of Nigeria and Nigerian law permit such adoptions at present; if it passes, a proposed bill will explicitly prohibit adoptions by LGBT parents in Nigeria.
+If married, both members of the couple must be Nigerian citizens (with the exception of Lagos and Ogun states).
+In a case where only one member of a married couple adopts the child, only the adoptive parent’s name should be listed on the Nigerian birth certificate and the other parent’s name should be left blank.
+Same-sex married couples are explicitly not allowed to adopt children in Nigeria.

-- Income: Nigeria does not have any income requirements for intercountry adoptions.
+- Minimum Income: Nigeria does not have any income requirements for intercountry adoptions.

 Who Can Be Adopted